 TG4 Irish Traditional Musician of the Year 2001

-Máire is delighted to be on the front cover of the current issue (June-July 2017) of Germany's Folk Magazin! - see it on the right.
+Máire was also on the front cover of the June-July 2017 issue of Germany's Folk Magazin! - see it on the right.
 A scan of the accompanying interview with her in the magazine is below...

 Here's a link to an interview with Máire in The Herald Scotland on 8 April, 2015, prior to her Edinburgh Harp Festival performance with Chris.

 You can also find copies of press features about Máire and interviews with her over the years, which we're posting gradually as we get around to clearing out old boxes of memorabilia and scanning the contents.

 Being called “Virtuosic, fascinating, dramatic, original, inspired, gloriously adventurous, dazzling, brilliant, stunning, impassioned, electrifying, bewitching, moving, achingly beautiful, influential, revered, unique...” by well-respected media such as The Times, The Daily Telegraph, The Guardian, The Irish Times, The Scotsman, and Folk Roots, or “the most interesting and original player of the Irish harp today” by the late Derek Bell—Northern Irish harpist virtuoso—should already speak enough of a musician.
 Máire Ni Chathasaigh is certainly one of Ireland’s most influential harpers of our time.